proxytranslation/user-docs/dashboard/menu/publishwebsite/languageselector.md

 We'll focus on the internally provided solutions.
 There are two types of language selectors available: the **Dropdown** and the **Sidebar**.

-Use the **Language selector tye** option to select between the two types.
+Use the **Language selector type** option to select between the two types.
 You'll notice that the menu changes somewhat based on your choice, and the currently active language selector choice is displayed in a preview window on the right.
 Both types contain the source language site by default.

 At the same time, the embed code text box changes and displays the `<script>` tag that needs to be embedded within the original site's `<head></head>` tags.